 Recommendation #1 – don’t start advertising on every platform all at once.
 You’re going to need to test, refine, and test again to see what works best for you, and that’s most easily done on one network at a time.
 While what works on one social network likely won’t have the same results on another social network, you’ll get the process down and start seeing results when you focus on one at a time.

-Finally, doing great advertising helps you fine-tune your content and your offers.
+Doing great advertising helps you fine-tune your content and your offers.
 If no one is clicking on your ads, there’s a problem with the ad.
-If people click but don’t opt-in, that points to a different problem – and a new opportunity to tweak and refine.
+If people click but don’t opt-in, that points to a different problem – and a new opportunity to tweak and refine (on your landing page).
 Advertising does have a cost associated with it, but it also can pay off in ways you maybe didn’t expect.

 Note: trademarked images shown are the property of their respective owners.